kallaway/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 15: Thursday, March 31, 2022

+**Today's Progress:** Completed section 7 (Using and Understanding Apple Documentation) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** I appreciate all of the challenges that are built into this course.
+It really helps to reinforce what I've just learned.
+I'm proud of myself for what I've learned and where I am in my understanding.
+I am implementing Angela's 5 step approach to problem solving programming problems and although reading the docs is a still a tad bit fuzzy, I know I'll get better at it.
+I will also get better at treating challenges more like a game or puzzle that needs to be solved.
+I ended up utilizing the Q&A for one part of the coding exercise.
+Strangely, I felt duped after seeing the solution.
+I'll get there-I'm pressing forward.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.